Position Title: Resource Development Coordinator

 - Strong verbal and written communication skills.

-- Researching publicly available data via the Internet and traditional media.
+- Ability to researching publicly available data via the Internet and traditional media.

-- Use data to drive planning, to set meaningful targets and continually assess progress.
+- Utilize data to drive planning, to set meaningful targets and continually assess progress.

 - Strong ability to cultivate, build, and maintain relationships.